NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 `<your-property>` may consist of one or more labels.

+Implementations SHOULD namespace their custom properties to limit risk of clashes with other implementations of catalog zones.
+For example by including the name of the implementation in the property, e.g. like: `<property-name>.<implementation-name>.ext.$CATZ`.

 Implementations MAY use such properties on the member zone level to store additional information about member zones, for example to flag them for specific treatment.